 A gateway can be designed in many different ways and serves as a landmark that tells you that you've arrived in a new place while expressing the identity of that place.
 Examples of include, but are not limited to, a sign, landscaping, a park, monument or public art piece, or a park or distinctive architecture within an area.
-Improvements to private property adjacent to gateways is also important to show invested residents and businesses.
 The map below illustrates potential locations for gateway elements into Downtown San Marcos by mode of travel that would improve the sense of arrival for visitors and residents alike.